Indian embassy in Ukraine advises Indians to leave if stay not essential | Business

 - India

-It said available commercial flights, and charter flights may be availed for travel, for an ''orderly and timely departure'' from Ukraine.
+It said available commercial flights and charter flights may be availed for travel, for ''orderly and timely departure'' from Ukraine.

-''Indian students are advised to also get in touch with respective student contractors for updates on charter flights, and also continue to follow E embassy Facebook, website and Twitter for any update,'' the embassy said.
+''Indian students are advised to also get in touch with respective student contractors for updates on charter flights, and also continue to follow Embassy Facebook, website and Twitter for any update,'' the embassy said.

 According to an official document in 2020, Ukraine had a small but vibrant Indian community and there were about 18,000 Indian students studying in that country.